 Photo: EIB website.

-This article was first published on 2 February by the European Investment Bank.
+This article was first published on 30 May by European Investment Bank.